-My kids both have iPhones, and my husband and I use Nexus 6 phones.
-We bought the Nexus 6 phones new (but they are older models), and we bought the iPhones used.
+My kids both have iPhones, and my husband and I have androids.
 None of us have the “newest” version phone available and all of our phones are unlocked to other carriers.

 According to their website, you need a Verizon-compatible phone or an unlocked CDMA phone to use Total Wireless.
 You can check the compatibility of your phone on their website too.

 I started with Total Wireless service in September 2017.
 We then moved my husband and kids onto Total Wireless after I had three months of service with no issues at all.

 The kids were both on Straight Talk (CDMA) using Verizon towers.
 They didn’t even need to change SIM cards when I moved them to Total Wireless because they are related (Wal-Mart) brands.
 My husband moved from AirVoice Wireless.

 We all ported our phone numbers into Total Wireless with no issues.
 We even received text messages keeping us updated on the process.

-All of their plans are no contract, 30-day service plans with unlimited nationwide talk and text.
-You can add service online, purchase refill cards in stores, or sign up for auto-refill on their website.
+All Total Wireless plans are no contract, 30-day service plans with unlimited nationwide talk and text.
+You can add service online, purchase refill cards in stores, or sign up and save 5% with auto-refill on their website.